Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 I want to limit the amount of time the user has to answer questions by implementing a timer set to 10 seconds.
 This will put pressure on the player but should enhance enjoyment levels by increasing the challenge.

-### High Scores Section

-I want to create a section that keeps track of players who have played the game and how they performed.
-This will require a leader board table.
+### Right / Wrong Feedback

+I want to have the option buttons change color to give the player feedback whether they got the right or wrong answer.

+### Different Final Score Responces

+I want to implement different messages to appear depending on how well the player did.

 ## Technologies Used